meemalabs/flysystem-meema/README.md

 composer require meema/flysystem-meema
 ```

+## 💡 Usage

 The first thing you need to do is get an API Key at Meema.io.
-A token can easily be generated in Meema's [Dashboard](https://meema.io/) once you are logged in.
+An API Key can easily be generated in Meema's [Dashboard](https://meema.io/) once you are logged in.
+For a more detailed step-by-step instructions, explore our documentation [here](https://docs.meema.io/).

 ``` php
 use League\Flysystem\Filesystem;